Clinical Trials Advocacy Programs

 Because of our generous supporters, ICAN lung cancer patients involved in The Barbara Cussler Lung Cancer Patient Advocacy Program, have access to the following information services:

 - A review and analysis of the patient's pathology report relating to TNM staging ("Tumor Node Metastasis"); review of the patient's medical history, diet, lifestyle and risk factors, current condition as well as any comorbid factors; and complete review of symptoms prior to presentation.

 - Referrals, at the patient contact's request, to medical oncologists, radiation oncologists, surgical oncologists, radiologists, interventional radiologists, anesthesiologists, and additional specialists relevant to the patient's ongoing care.

 - Referrals to support groups that may be of assistance in handling the emotional impact that cancer has on the patient and the patient's family.

-- Referrals to lung cancer-specific organizations that may be of assistance in addressing insurance issues or employment termination issues (because of diagnosis or disclosure of metastatic disease).
+- Referrals to colon cancer-specific organizations that may be of assistance in addressing insurance issues or employment termination issues (because of diagnosis or disclosure of metastatic disease).

 - Discussion of the interaction of diet and cancer chemotherapy drugs based on recent studies.